'It's time for more people to join this fight' - MLS must back up anti-racism message | Goal.com

 That was a message: this isn't a difference of opinion or a political discussion, but rather a moment of morality that needs to be addressed.

-Over the last week, the league has also detailed the stories and voices of their black players, and those players' experience with racism in their own lives.
+Over the last week, the league has also detailed the stories and voices of its black players, and those players' experience with racism in their own lives.

 Minnesota United midfielder Hayes opened up on living as a black man just miles from where George Floyd's death occurred.
 Etienne revealed how, even as law enforcement are under scrutiny, he was racially profiled only this week.